-The parties agreed to litigate the issue of a RAND royalty for licenses to device manufacturers in a bench trial to the court prior to rulings on the claim construction, validity, and infringement issues.
-167
+176 See Tim Frain, Patents in Standards & Interoperability 7-8 (Nov.
+29, 2006), device manufacturers in a bench trial to the court prior to rulings on the claim construction, validity, and infringement issues.
+178

-Judge Holderman issued an 89-page "Memorandum Opinion, Findings, Conclusions, and Order" on the FRAND issue in October 2013.
-In contrast to Judge Robart, who found that Motorola's patents were only of minimal value to the two standards he considered, Judge Holderman found that Innovatio's patents were of "moderate to high" importance to the 802.11 standard.
-He endorsed many aspects of Judge Robart's analysis, but disagreed with Judge Robart on a couple of key issues.
-He said that "unlike Judge Robart, the court will not adjust the RAND rate in light of pre-litigation uncertainty about the essentiality of a given patent."
+Judge Holderman issued an eighty-nine-page "Memorandum Opinion, Findings, Conclusions, and Order" on the FRAND issue in October 2013.
+In contrast to Judge Robart, who found that Motorola's patents were only of minimal value to the two standards he considered, Judge Holderman found that Innovatio's patents were of "moderate to high" importance to the 802.11 Wi-Fi standard.179 He endorsed many aspects of Judge Robart's analysis, but disagreed with Judge Robart on a couple of key issues.
+He said that, "unlike Judge Robart, the court will not adjust the RAND rate in light of pre-litigation uncertainty about the essentiality of a given patent."180

 We believe that Judge Holderman's position on this point is correct.
-If RAND royalties will only be awarded after the patent holder prevails on its liability case, the rates should reflect the rates appropriate for a proven-valid-and-infringed patent, and there should be no "discount" for uncertainty connected with disputed issues of validity or infringement.
-(That is not to say that RAND licenses cannot be entered into for "untested" patents; there is no requirement that RAND licenses be restricted to provenvalid-and-infringed patents.)
+If RAND royalties will be awarded only after the patent holder prevails on its liability case, the rates should reflect the rates appropriate for a proven-valid-and-infringed patent, and there should be no "discount" for uncertainty connected with disputed issues of validity or infringement.
+(That is not to say that RAND licenses cannot be entered into for "untested" patents; there is no requirement that RAND licenses be restricted to proven-valid-and-infringed patents.)

 Judge Holderman cited repeatedly to Judge Robart's Microsoft decision.
-He largely accepted Judge Robart's "modified Georgia-Pacific" approach.
-170 Like Judge Robart's treatment of Motorola's proposed "comparable" licenses, Judge Holderman largely dismissed the "comparable" licenses that Innovatio pointed to, concluding that "as a factual matter none of [Innovatio's licensing expert's] proposed licenses are in fact appropriate for a comparative analysis in the RAND context. ...
-They are therefore not reliable benchmarks by which Innovatio may apportion the value of the patented features in the claims of its patent portfolio from the value of wireless connectivity in general."
+He largely accepted Judge Robart's modified Georgia-Pacific approach.181 Like Judge Robart's treatment of Motorola's proposed "comparable" licenses, Judge Holderman largely dismissed the "comparable" licenses that Innovatio pointed to, concluding that as a factual matter none of [Innovatio's licensing expert's] proposed licenses are in fact appropriate for a comparative analysis in the RAND context. . . .
+They are therefore not reliable benchmarks by which Innovatio may apportion the value of the patented features in the claims of its patent portfolio from the value of wireless connectivity in general.182

-As noted above, with respect to the relevance of proposed non-infringing alternatives that are themselves patented, Judge Holderman said:
+As noted above, with respect to the relevance of proposed noninfringing alternatives that are themselves patented, Judge Holderman said:

 The court agrees that it is implausible that in the real world, patent holders would accept effectively nothing to license their technology.
-Moreover, even assuming that patent holders agreed to essentially give away their technology so that it will be adopted into the standard, such a low return for the patent holders would discourage future innovators from investing in new technology and from contributing their technology to future standards. ...
+Moreover, even assuming that patent holders agreed to essentially give away their technology so that it will be adopted into the standard, such a low return for the patent holders would discourage future innovators from investing in new technology and from contributing their technology to future standards...
 Accordingly, the court will consider patented alternatives, but will recognize that they will not drive down the royalty in the hypothetical negotiation by as much as technology in the public domain.
-In other words, the existence of patented alternatives does not provide as much reason to discount the value of Innovatio's patents as does the existence of alternatives in the public domain.
-172
+In other words, the existence of patented alternatives does not provide as much reason to discourt the value of Innovatio's patents as does the existence of alternatives in the public domain.183